minihoot/Hoot679/README.md

 Hello!
-I'm Hoot679, aka Minihoot, and I like Nintendo, and valve.
+I'm Minihoot, and I like Nintendo, and valve.
 I can somewhat modify PHP code, but thats about it.
 Bye!